Diana7e/Dream_Team_Final_Project/README.md

 ## Background
 ### Project Description
-**Topic:** Home Price Calculator / Real Property Estimator Using machine learning model to predict home value.

-An analysis of the effect of school ranking and primerate on the housing price in the Washington DC Metropoplitan area.
+**Topic:**  An analysis of the effect of school ranking and primerate on the housing price in the Washington DC Metropoplitan area.

-Shelter a key need in the span of every life can never be overemphasized.
+Shelter is a key need in the span of every life and it can never be overemphasized.
 Whether it is starting a family, relocation or even investment choice, the dream of many to have a place to call their own.
 Understanding the ins and outs of the Real Estate market and the entire home buying experince can often be a challenging task for most individuals on house hunt.
 With many factors being considered before landing on a home is interesting to know what factors culminate to the final price of a house in a particular area.
 In a study conducted by Owusu-Edusei and Molly Espey in 2003, "high-ranked schools have values embedded in single-family housing prices and greater commuting distances to schools has a negative impact on the value of property".(Owusu-Edusei, Kwame and Molley Espey.
 2003.
 “School Quality and Property Values in Greenville, South Carolina.”
 Department of Agricultural and Applied Economics, Clemson University.
 30 January 2013.)